Social Icons

 Directed by Michael Crichton

-With HBO announcing the release of Westworld series based on the 1973 film set to premiere this fall of 2016, I just had to see the film to know what to expect.
+With HBO announcing the release of the Westworld series, based on the 1973 film and set to premiere in fall 2016, I just had to see the original movie to know what to expect.

-Westworld as a film packs a punch with wonderful directing by Crichton and the actors were on point especially Yul Brynner portrayal of a robot gone rogue.
-The settings are also something to admire and it is so set that you can picture such a thing happening for real.
-The movie is also a thriller as we are taken on a ride of man versus machine.
+Westworld as a film packs a punch, with wonderful directing by Michael Crichton and standout performances from the cast, especially Yul Brynner’s portrayal of a rogue robot.
+The settings are also something to admire—they’re so well-crafted that you can picture such a thing happening in real life.
+The movie is a thriller, taking us on a ride of man versus machine.

-HBO’s attempt to make a series of this movie will be the second, as CBS tried to do so in 1980 but cancelled the show after airing 2 episodes.
+HBO’s attempt to make a series based on this movie will be the second try, as CBS attempted it in 1980 but canceled the show after airing just two episodes.

-For me the movie is well structured from start to finish and not needing any form of elongation, but we have to wait and see what HBO has installed.
+For me, the movie is well-structured from start to finish and doesn’t need any elongation.
+But we’ll have to wait and see what HBO has in store.

-This film is more than just fun to see it is enticing the way the movie is written.
-Michael Crichton who wrote and also directed this film, went on to also write another book based on a failed theme park, the name of the 1990 classic and later over a billion dollars’ film franchise is Jurassic Park.
+This film is more than just fun to watch—it’s enticing in the way it’s written.
+Michael Crichton, who wrote and directed this film, later wrote another book based on a failed theme park.
+That book became the 1990 classic and later a billion-dollar film franchise: Jurassic Park.

-This sci-fi film is set in the near future and Crichton was able to capture the idea of what people would love to see in the near future, these things are very much available now.
-Today there are numerous parks where you can go to see the reenactment of events that happened in the past.
+This sci-fi film is set in the near future, and Crichton captured the idea of what people would love to experience.
+Interestingly, many of these things are available today.
+There are now numerous parks where you can see reenactments of historical events.

-Not aware if such existed during the time of writing this book, but what I do know is that this was the first movie to introduce the concept of computer virus corrupting a program or machines in a movie theme.
+I’m not sure if such parks existed when Crichton wrote this story, but what I do know is that this was the first movie to introduce the concept of a computer virus corrupting a program or machines in a theme park setting.

-A newcomer to this park Peter (Richard Benjamin) meets an old timer John (James Brolin) on their way to Delos.
-John explains to Peter that everything in Delos appears to be real, you get to live and experience how life was in the world of your choice.
-In the West World where they were going, you can kill people and decide to either be good or bad.
+A newcomer to the park, Peter (Richard Benjamin), meets an old-timer, John (James Brolin), on their way to Delos.
+John explains to Peter that everything in Delos feels real—you get to live and experience life as it was in the world of your choice.
+In Westworld, where they’re headed, you can kill people and choose to be either good or bad.

-Before long the theme park went rogue and machine and human turned on each other.
+Before long, the theme park goes rogue, and machines and humans turn on each other.

-Westworld is a fun movie one I’m glad I saw.
+Westworld is a fun movie, and I’m glad I saw it.

 0 comments: